bbauska/UofM-Intro-HTML5/README.md

 each and every single one of your images.
 So, if you are creating a site that has a lot of pictures, it might be really hard for someone with a slow internet to actually be able to access all of them.
 Size can definitely be a factor.
-Every image requires its own **HTTP** Request, so if those images are broken, if they don&apos;t belong to you, if they&apos;re behind a paywall, it can all mess up your page.
+Every image requires its own <b>HTTP</b> Request, so if those images are broken, if they don&apos;t belong to you, if they&apos;re behind a paywall, it can all mess up your page.
 The first thing you need to realize is that when you link an image, your browser displays the